pingcap/docs/br/br-usage-backup.md

 BR supports encrypting backup data at the backup end and at the storage end when backing up to Amazon S3.
 You can choose either encryption method as required.

-### Encrypte backup data at the backup end
+### Encrypt backup data at the backup end

-Since TiDB v5.3.0, you can encrypte backup data by configuring the following parameters:
+Since TiDB v5.3.0, you can encrypt backup data by configuring the following parameters:

 - `--crypter.method`: Encryption algorithm, which can be `aes128-ctr`, `aes192-ctr`, or `aes256-ctr`.
 The default value is `plaintext`, indicating that data is not encrypted.
 - `--crypter.key`: Encryption key in hexadecimal string format.
 It is a  128-bit (16 bytes) key for the algorithm `aes128-ctr`, 24-byte key for the algorithm `aes192-ctr`, and 32-byte key for the algorithm `aes256-ctr`.
 - `--crypter.key-file`: The key file.
 You can directly pass in the file path where the key is stored as a parameter without passing in "crypter.key".

-Example: Encrypte backup data at the backup end.
+Example: Encrypt backup data at the backup end.

 {{< copyable "shell-regular" >}}